PDC-support/pdc-intro/singularity/singularity.md

 ---

-# Exercise 3: Edit your own container

-1. Create a help file
-1. Create/Edit the runscript printing *Hello world!*

-<span style="color:red;">**Tip:** You can use an editor in your VM or create it and then transfer the file</span>
+# Creating recipes

 ---

-# Creating recipes for singularity

----

 # Singularity Recipes

-A Singularity Recipe is the driver of a custom build, and the starting point for designing any custom container.
-It includes specifics about installation software, environment variables, files to add, and container metadata
+- A recipe is the driver of a custom build, and the starting point for designing any custom container.
+- It includes specifics about installation software, environment variables, files to add, and container metadata

 ---